 FCV is often a problem in cat shelters.
 Management to limit or even prevent virus transmission is as important as vaccination in control.
 Shelter design and management should be aimed at avoiding cross infection of cats.
 Cats should be housed individually unless they are known to originate from the same household.
 Dogs and cats should be housed separately, and flea control should be implemented to minimise the risk of transmission of FCV and other diseases.
 If acute respiratory disease occurs in a shelter, identification of the agent involved (with differentiation of FCV from FHV, Chlamydia felis, Bordetella bronchiseptica, and Mycoplasma spp.) is useful in deciding on the appropriate preventative measures and treatment.
 In case of an FCV outbreak, it should be considered that FCV can persist in the environment for about 1 month and is resistant to many common disinfectants.
 Effective substances include sodium hypochlorite (5% bleach diluted at 1:32), potassium peroxy-monosulfate, chlorine dioxide and commercial products that have been approved for their virucidal activity.
-Any clothing or cat bedding etc. should be washed at ≥ 60°C. New healthy cats should be vaccinated as soon as possible (ABCD 2020).
+Any clothing or cat bedding etc. should be washed at ≥ 60°C. New healthy cats should be vaccinated as soon as possible (see also ABCD Tool "Vaccine recommendations for cats").
 Modified live virus vaccines are preferred in shelters because of the earlier onset of protection.

 FCV can be a major problem for cat breeders.
 Infection most often appears as FURTD in young kittens, typically at around 4-8 weeks as MDA wanes.
 Disease in such young kittens can be severe and frequently involves all the kittens in the litter; some kittens can die.
 Vaccination of the queen will not prevent virus shedding but can be beneficial in ensuring that the kittens benefit from higher levels of MDA through the colostrum and milk, providing protection for the first month or so of life.